 Out of all the types of chickens, Silkies are best known for their even, friendly temperaments, and some silkies are even used as therapy chickens for special-needs children because they’re so good with people.

-They’re adorable with fluffy feathers and 5 toes on their feet.
+Silkies are adorable with fluffy feathers and 5 toes on their feet.
 Adult males get around 4 pounds.
 Hens go broody easily, and they are the types of chickens that will hatch eggs other than their own.

 Rhode Island Reds

 Rhode Island Reds is one of the oldest types of heritage chickens in America.
 There are both industrial strains of Rhode Island Reds, bred for egg production as well as the heritage strains, which are larger.

 They’re docile and friendly types of chickens, and easily trained to be held in your lap.
-They also happen to be an excellent chicken breed for eggs, and they can produce about 280 eggs each year!
+Rhode Island Reds also happen to be an excellent chicken breed for eggs, and they can produce about 280 eggs each year!

 Beautiful Types of Chickens

 Hamburg chickens are beautiful with black and white feathers.
-They’re great layers, and you can get either full sized or bantam types.
+They are great chicken breeds for eggs, and you can get either full sized or bantam types.

 These types of chickens look a bit like cartoon characters with big tufts of feathers on their heads (they look like pom poms!).
 They come in a bantam size as well.
-Polish bantams come in a variety of colors, and are calm and docile.
+Polish bantams come in a variety of colors, and they are calm and docile.
 I mean, who wouldn’t love looking at these cluckers all day?

 This breed is becoming more popular because…well…..lavender.
 They’re not really purple (they are more of a gray), although some owners disagree!
 They’re a type of orpington, which are known for being great layers.
 They’re also great companions!